 in R it will work like this.

-3. Assignment operator usage is different and most common is <-.
+3. Assignment operator usage is different and the most common is <-.

-Here are nine tips on how to begin your journey with R.
+Here are nine tips on how to begin your journey from Excel to R

 1. Watch online courses or YouTube videos for basic understanding.
 I can recommend the course Learning R from Lynda.com.